fleveque/iframe_headers/README.md

 # IframeHeaders

-Set HTTP headers so your application can work inside an iframe, allowing cookie setting, etc.

-It deletes X-Frame-Options header, and add a fake P3P one.
+Set HTTP headers so your application can work inside an iframe, allowing cookie setting, etc. It deletes X-Frame-Options header, and add a fake P3P one.

 Warning: This header combination could be considered insecure, so use it only for a good reason.
+This was made mainly to learn elixir.

 ## Installation